AIoT-Lab-BKAI/naver-extract-lmdb/README.md

 python extract.py --src PATH_TO_LMDB_FOLDER --dst PATH_TO_SAVE_FOLDER
 ```

+### Results
+- Raw images folder
+- Label folder with corresponding label for each image in images folder

 ### Notes
 - It may take some times to extract large folder (e.g. To extract 1.9GB folder, it took ~20 minutes)